stormwarning/generator-dharma/README.md

     $ npm install -g gulp grunt
     ```

     Gulp (and Grunt) is a task runner.
-Used during development, these tools can automate a lot of the tedious stuff so we don't need to remember if the CSS was minimised or images were optimised.
+Used during development, these tools can automate a lot of the tedious stuff so we don’t need to remember if the CSS was minimised or images were optimised.

 5. Now install `generator-dharma` and run it in a new project folder